 UK law states that you have three years from the date of the injury to make a claim, although an exception can be made if you didn’t actually become aware of the negligence until a later date, in which case the three years will be counted from this later date.
 Other exceptions to this rule include the cases of people under the age of eighteen.

 Making a claim against either a private clinic or an NHS hospital can be a daunting prospect.
-If you think you may have been the victim of negligence then call us on 0800 234 6438 and speak to one of our advisors, or fill in the form at the top of this page and let us call you.
-If you have a legitimate claim our experts will help to build your case and, no matter how long it takes, we’ll get you the compensation you deserve.
+If you think you may have been the victim of negligence then call a trained legal adviser on 0800 234 6438, or fill in the claim form on this page and let them call you.
+If you have a legitimate claim they will pass you on to an expert solicitor to help build your case and, no matter how long it takes, your solicitor will try to get you the compensation you deserve.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Helpline so they can contact you to discuss your claim.